New Undergraduate Students► Resources and FAQ

 For general information on transfer credit and advance standing, click here.

-Q: I am a newly admitted student with CEGEP, AP, IB, or French Bacc.
+Q: I am a newly admitted student with CEGEP, AP, A-levels, IB, or French Bacc.
 How do I know if I have credit exemptions and when will these be added to my McGill record?

 A: The Admissions office will record your transfer credits on your McGill transcript by October, though in most cases the information will be showing on your record during the summer and prior to starting classes where the following five conditions are met: